-To take a phone call: Press the OFF hook switch .
+To take a phone call: Press the OFF hook switch

-To put an incoming call on hold: Press the ON hook switch so briefly.
+To put an incoming call on hold (only if the cell phone has this function): Press the ON hook switch a briefly.

-To decline an incoming call: Press the ON hook switch for more than 1.5 seconds.
+To decline an incoming call (only if the cell phone has this function): Press and hold the ON hook switch .